Applying for Section 8 in Union County, New Jersey

 There are two main colleges in Union County, they are Kean University and Union County College.

-- Kean University is a public college which has approximately 13,000 undergraduate students.
+Kean University is a public college that has approximately 13,000 undergraduate students.
 It is located in the towns of Union and Hillside.